Most likely, yes. Contact lenses are available to correct most eye conditions, including myopia, hyperopia, astigmatism and presbyopia.

 Oxygen permeable contacts need daily cleaning and disinfecting.
 Weekly soft disposables are cleaned daily and must be soaked in disinfecting solution.
 Daily disposable lenses are discarded, each day and have no maintenance requirements.

 No. Disinfecting solution must be used with soft lenses.
-Saline solution may be used for temporary storage, but the lenses must be disinfected prior to use.
+A saline solution may be used for temporary storage, but the lenses must be disinfected prior to use.
 Do not create your own saline solution because it is not sterile and will risk contamination.

 Certain soft lenses can be slept in, but you’ll need to consult with your eye care practitioner to make this determination.